How Often Should You Replace Makeup Brushes?

 Synthetic Makeup Brushes

-Synthetic fibers also have a unique way of gravitating toward each other, which allows for a smoother makeup application.
+Synthetic fibres also have a unique tendency to gravitate toward one another, which allows for smoother makeup application.

 You’ll find great synthetic brushes for foundation, eyeshadow, and bronzer applications.

-You should still be washing your synthetic brushes every week to make sure they are safe to use and last a long time.
+You should still wash your synthetic brushes every week to keep them safe to use and last a long time.

 As long as your brushes don’t exhibit any signs of damage, such as shedding or a foul smell, you should be able to use them for up to 3 years.

-After 3 years it is best to replace your synthetic brushes because they likely won’t be performing as well as new ones at that point.
+After 3 years, it is best to replace your synthetic brushes, as they likely won’t perform as well as new ones at that point.

 Natural Makeup Brushes